 \section{Introduction}

 Reinforcement learning (RL) has enjoyed widespread success in constructing control policies for embodied applications, including robotics~\cite{makoviychuk2021isaac}, fully- / partially-autonomous vehicles~\cite{kiran2021deep}, and board games~\cite{silver2017mastering}.
 Nonetheless, learning RL-based controllers can be challenging when faced with environments and physical embodiments where it is costly or unsafe to interact with the target environment.
 In domains where exploration data can be acquired in abundance, e.g., those with highly parallelizable simulators such as robotics, policies can be trained to solve very complex tasks.
 However, in domains where data is more limited, e.g., domains with expensive-to-collect human data, uncertain or unmodeled behaviors requiring more data to estimate, safety concerns limiting data collection, or those requiring extensive computation, more sample-efficient learning is needed.
 In contrast to RL which seeks to solve for a globally-optimal policy, model-predictive control (MPC), and its sampling-based variants (e.g., MPPI), aim to solve a finite-horizon optimal control problem online by reasoning explicitly over local system behavior, usually using simplified models of the environment.
 They are well-suited to optimizing for short-term objectives, though they are often extended with a terminal cost that can capture effects beyond the planning horizon.
-Numerous recent works have blended model-free RL and MPC to achieve data efficiency and safety using a variety of techniques~\cite{Romero2023ActorCriticMPC, AC4MPC, blending_mpc_value_approximation, info_model_predictive_q_learning, infusing_mpc_meta_rl, Hansen2024TD-MPC2, blending_mpc_value_approximation}.
+Numerous recent works have blended model-free RL and MPC to achieve data efficiency and safety using a variety of techniques~\cite{Romero2023ActorCriticMPC, AC4MPC, blending_mpc_value_approximation, info_model_predictive_q_learning, infusing_mpc_meta_rl, Hansen2024TD-MPC2}.
 However, such methods usually focus on specific cost formulations, couple RL and MPC in specific ways, or do not exploit RL and MPC problem structure.
-An underexplored idea involves treating an MPPI controller as a \textit{ structured sampler}, which offers similar benefits to data augmentation -- it can relieve the burden of sampling from the true environment.
-The sampler's longer horizon affords more accurate value function learning, and the hierarchical decomposition offers clear locations to separate the role of the RL and MPC algorithms.
-The improved sample efficiency ultimately leads to better performance over a fixed training budget.